Thanh-2312/TTC-STGCNN/README.md

 | Zara2   | 0.30    | 0.48    |
 | **Avg** | **0.44**| **0.75**|

 The TTC-STGCNN achieves competitive ADE/FDE against the Social-STGCNN baseline while introducing explicit safety-awareness through the collision-regularized loss and TTC-weighted graph.
-The marginal difference in average ADE/FDE (0.44/0.75 vs. 0.44/0.75) confirms that the TTC regularization does not degrade trajectory accuracy â€” it imposes safety constraints at no cost to predictive performance.
+The marginal difference in average ADE/FDE (0.44/0.75 vs. 0.44/0.75) confirms that the TTC regularization does not degrade trajectory accuracy :” it imposes safety constraints at no cost to predictive performance.

 ---